10 Best Linux Text Editors You Must Try in 2025

 5. Builder

 Builder is an IDE made specifically to build GNOME apps.
 Although it’s a niche use case, if you’re someone who wants to get started with developing apps for Linux, specifically GTK 4 and GNOME apps, we can’t think of a better IDE than Builder.
 For starters, as soon as you install Builder, you’ll see a list of all GNOME apps that reside on your GNOME desktop.
-If you want to develop one of them, you can clone apps and start working on new features.
+If you want to develop one of them, you can clone apps and work on new features.

 You also get an option to create new apps and enable version control with Git to push the project to GitHub right from the application.
 The application installs the GNOME SDKs for you and also takes care of a few important things so that you’d need to get started with developing GNOME apps in no time.
 Builder is only available on Linux and you can download it from your distro’s repository or Flatpak.